-Community and stakeholder engagement sessions were held across the state in May as part of the first round of consultation for the TMP.
+Community and stakeholder engagement sessions were held across the state in May and in July as part of the first round of consultation for the TMP.
 We appreciate all those who attended and made constructive contributions.

 Further consultation will occur at different stages within the project – principally with the release of the draft TMP.
 The draft TMP is expected to be released for public comment in December this year.

-A submissions report will be prepared detailing the content of public submissions received and how they will be responded to in the final TMP.
+A submissions report will be prepared detailing the content of public submissions on the draft master plan and how they will be responded to in the final TMP.